Auriesville, New York

-Auriesville is a hamlet in the northeastern part of the Town of Glen in Montgomery County, New York, United States, along the south bank of the Mohawk River and west of Fort Hunter.
-It lies about forty miles west of Albany, the state capital.
-A Jesuit cemetery is located there, as French Jesuits founded a mission village at Ossernenon from 1667 until 1684, when the Mohawk destroyed it.
+Auriesville is a hamlet in the northern part of New York State, 41 miles west of Albany, the state capital.
+It was the site of Ossernenon, a Mohawk village where French Jesuits established a mission.
+This operated from 1667 until 1684, when the Mohawk destroyed it as part of continuing confrontations with French colonists.
 Auries is said to have been the name of the last Mohawk known to have lived there.
-Settlers named the village after him.
+Later settlers named the village after him.